State Procession at the State Opening of Parliament: Historical background

 Change was necessitated after the Palace of Westminster was severely damaged by fire in 1514.
 In both 1523 and 1529, the Opening of Parliament took place in Bridewell Palace, following a service in nearby Blackfriars Church.
 At around this time, Westminster ceased to be a royal residence, becoming instead the fixed abode of Parliament itself.
 In 1536, the procession set off from the new royal residence of Whitehall.
 Three years later, the King, Peers and attendants were to be seen riding in procession from Whitehall to the Abbey, in their robes and on horseback.
-This precedent was followed in subsequent years; queenElizabeth I rode on occasion or else was carried in a horse-borne litter (as had been her sister Queen Mary I, a practice that would also be followed by Queen Anne over a century later).
+This precedent was followed in subsequent years: Queen Elizabeth I rode on occasion or else was carried in a horse-borne litter (as had been her sister Queen Mary I, a practice that would also be followed by Queen Anne over a century later).
 On occasion (and especially in times of plague) the King would travel by river from Whitehall to Westminster, using a State Barge.

 For the 1679 State Opening, there was no procession and no service in the Abbey (for fear of a Popish Plot).
 The service was not reinstated, so subsequent processions went directly from the Palace of Whitehall to the Palace of Westminster.
 At about this time, the practice of all Peers taking part in the procession ceased (due in no small part to the increasing size of the Peerage).
 In 1698, Whitehall Palace burned down; thereafter St James's became the usual point of departure.
 In the Georgian period, carriages began regularly to be used for the procession to Westminster (though this was not entirely new - both Elizabeth I (on occasion) and Oliver Cromwell had used carriages to get to the State Opening).
 Under George IV, the Palace of Westminster was remodeled by Sir John Soane to provide space for the carriages, a robing room, and a grand interior processional route to the House of Lords.